Actress Brigitte Nielsen pregnant at 54

 She is best known for starring in Rocky IV and Cobra alongside Sylvester Stallone, who she later married in 1985.

-Nielsen has also had a successful modelling career, appearing in Playboy magazine multiple times.
+Nielsen has also had a successful modelling career, appearing in Playboy magazine on several occasions.

 She is most well-known for her involvement in reality television and came third on the UK's Celebrity Big Brother in 2005 - having been beaten by Happy Mondays' Bez and Blazin' Squad rapper Kenzie.